sripadv2000/worldlink-erp-crm/CONTRIBUTING.md

 # Contributing Guidelines

-Welcome to the [idurar-erp-crm](<[idurar-erp-crm](https://github.com/idurar/idurar-erp-crm)>) repository!
+Welcome to the WorldLink ERP CRM repository!
 We're excited that you're interested in contributing.
 Please take a moment to review this document to ensure a smooth collaboration process.

 ## How to Contribute